 A deferred inflow of resources represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
 For government-mandated and voluntary non-exchange transactions, a deferred inflow is reported when resources are received before time requirements are met.
-At June 30, 2016, ACPS had \$28.5 million of deferred inflows of resources, pertaining to the differences between projected and actual proportionate share of contributions between projected and actual proportionate share of contributions between projected and actual experience.
+At June 30, 2017, ACPS had \$16.2 million of deferred inflows of resources, pertaining to the differences between projected and actual proportionate share of contributions between projected and actual investment earnings on pensions and expected and actual experience.